-R&D Report - Optimising the seismic performance of steel and steel-concrete structures by standardizing material quality control
+R&D Report: Optimising the seismic performance of steel and steel-concrete structures by standardising material quality control

-The research proposal aimed to assess the influence of material properties’ scattering on final structural performance of steel and steel concrete composite structures designed in earthquake-prone areas.
-In particular the research focused the attention on:
+The research proposal aimed to assess the influence of material properties’ scattering on final structural performance of steel and steel-concrete composite structures designed in earthquake-prone areas.
+In particular, the research focused attention on:

 - Evaluating the sensitiveness of capacity design approach to the factor introduced for taking into account steel over-strength.

-Previous research tasks were developed by partners in order to define general indications about a possible road map for defining an harmonization between production standards and design standards and answering to the following unclear points about:
+Previous research tasks were developed by partners in order to define general indications about a possible road map for defining a harmonisation between production standards and design standards and answering to the following unclear points:

 Research plan and work carried out

-- Phase 1, devoted to the definition of structural case studies on which testing the influence of material properties scattering and to the quantification of material properties’ scattering;
+- Phase 1 - devoted to the definition of structural case studies testing the influence of material properties scattering and to the quantification of material properties’ scattering

-- Phase 3, in which the results coming from numerical simulations executed on structural case studies were compared with actual standards situations and with statistical investigation of material properties’ scattering.
+- Phase 3 - the results coming from numerical simulations executed on structural case studies were compared with actual standards situations and with statistical investigation of material properties’ scattering

-© European Union, 2013 - Reproduction is authorized provided the source is acknowledge
+© European Union, 2013 - Reproduction is authorised provided the source is acknowledge.

-Modern codes on seismic design, as Eurocode 8 or FEMA 350, allow the design of ductile structures, able to absorb high plastic deformations for energy dissipation; the Eurocode 8 introduces the “q” coefficient, or behavior factor, as reduction factor of the seismic action, summarizing the parameters that govern the structural response, the inelastic resources and the sensibility to the second-order effects.
-The possibility to exploit plastic resources is translated in lower values of design seismic actions, defined by the peak acceleration experienced by the structure.
+Modern codes on seismic design, such as Eurocode 8 or FEMA 350, allow for the design of ductile structures able to absorb high plastic deformations for energy dissipation.
+Eurocode 8 introduces the 'q' coefficient, or behaviour factor, as reduction factor of the seismic action, summarising the parameters that govern the structural response, the inelastic resources, and the sensibility to the second-order effects.
+The possibility to exploit plastic resources is translated in lower values of design seismic actions defined by the peak acceleration experienced by the structure.